Certora/Documentation/docs/gambit/mutation-verifier.md

 ### CLI Options

-`certoraMutate` runs in two distinct modes: sync and async.
+`certoraMutate` runs in two distinct modes: synchronous and asynchronous.
 Use the `--sync` flag to run the entire tool synchronously in your shell, from mutant generation to the web report UI.
 Alternatively, running without the `--sync` flag will dump data about the mutation verification jobs in the `collect.json` file in the working directory.
 These jobs are submitted to the server environment specified and run asynchronously.
 They may be polled later with